liuzhy71/my_grab_a_bike/_posts/2017-5-18-artchitecture.md

 Product name | Description | Price
 -------------|-------------|------
 Arduino Uno Rev3 | microcontroller board based on the ATmega328P | €20.00
-HC05 Bluetooth module | |€ 4.07
-Adafruit 10-DOF IMU Breakout | L3GD20H + LSM303 + BMP180 | $29.95
+HC05 Bluetooth module | serial transfer, able to work as master or slave device |€ 4.07 Adafruit 10-DOF IMU Breakout | LSM303 accelerometer | $29.95
 ULN2003APG driver board with byj48 stepper motor | | €5.80
-Mq9 pollution sensor | | €11.60
+Mq9 pollution sensor |  high sensitivity and fast response gas sensor | €11.60
 Android phone | OS version greater than 4.4.| no need to buy

 ### Software Components
 * The libraries for the Bluetooth module, the Adafruit 10-DOF IMU breakout, and the stepper moter is provided by the hardware manufacture company.
 And they are compiled in the Arduino software.
 * The Android App Grab-a-bike uses standard andriod software developing library, and is developed using Andriod studio (version 2).
-* The google map service is used in the smart phone, for detiails check https://developers.google.com/maps/documentation/android-api/
+* The google map service is used in the smart phone, for detiails check (https://developers.google.com/maps/documentation/android-api/)